canjs/canjs/docs/can-guides/Guides.md

 So now you’ve decided to give CanJS a try.
 The best place to start is the [guides/chat].
-It’s only an hour and shows off CanJS’s best features while you build a real time chat application.
-You build the whole thing in a JSBin.
+It’s only an hour and shows off CanJS’s best features while you build a real-time chat application.
+You build the whole thing in a JS&nbsp;Bin.

 Next, you’ll want to try the [guides/todomvc].
 This takes about 1.5 hours and touches on every core part of CanJS.
-You can also follow the whole guide in a JSBin.
+You can also follow the whole guide in a JS&nbsp;Bin.

 After that, check out the [guides/atm].
-It takes about 2 hours and shows how to build and __test__ an ATM machine.
+It takes about 2 hours and shows how to build and __test__ an ATM.
 It also shows how to composite state.
-The whole guide is done in a JSBin.
+The whole guide is done in a JS&nbsp;Bin.

 You might also want to to go through DoneJS’s [Place My Order Guide](https://donejs.com/place-my-order.html).
 This is an in-depth look at how CanJS works within the context of a wide variety of other tools.
 This guide takes about 8 hours.

-Finally, when you’re just about to commit, read [guides/setup] to learn how to setup CanJS for your particular environment.
+Finally, when you’re just about to commit, read [guides/setup] to learn how to set up CanJS for your particular environment.

 ## Commitment